·

 Free San Francisco Landmarks

 The Golden Gate Bridge, the city’s iconic span, is free to walk across, rain or shine.
+Drop by the welcome center first for San Francisco gifts, and grab coffee at the Roundhouse Cafe at the south end of the bridge.

 The impressive Depression-era murals on the ground floor of Coit Tower are free to observe.
 There is also a gift shop on the main level.

-The Palace of Fine Arts in the Marina District is the only remaining structure from the 1915 Panama-Pacific International Exposition.
-It makes an eye-catching backdrop for photos, which is why you’ll often see wedding and prom photos being snapped in front of the impressive structure.
-My daughter even took her prom pictures here.
+It makes an eye-catching backdrop for your vacay photos, which is why you’ll often see wedding and prom photos being snapped in front of the impressive structure.

-Budget Fitness Classes, Big Art & Bikes–Oh My!
+Budget-Friendly Fitness Classes, Art & Bikes

-Join FREE fitness classes, concerts, and bird walks at Salesforce Park
+Join FREE fitness classes, concerts, and bird walks at Salesforce Park.

 Along with the Heart of the City Farmers’ Market (Sunday/Wednesday) the U.N.
 Plaza/ Civic Center also hosts free concerts and Zumba dance classes.